Philadelphia Phillies: Macho Row (1993–1995)

-The 1993 Phillies were led by stars such as Darren Daulton, John Kruk, Lenny Dykstra, and Curt Schilling.
-The team was dubbed "Macho Row" for their shaggy, unkempt, and dirty look.
-Their character endeared them to fans, and attendance reached a record high the following season.

-The team powered their way to a 97–65 record and an NL East division title, all thanks to a big April in which the Phillies went 17–5.
-The Phillies' major contributors on offense were Dykstra, Kruk, Kevin Stocker (a rookie who led the team in batting average, hitting .324), and Jim Eisenreich, all of whom hit over .300 for the season.
+With the Phillies coming off six consecutive losing season, expectations remained low coming into the 1993 season.
+However, with stars such as Darren Daulton, John Kruk, Lenny Dykstra, and Curt Schilling, the team orchestrated an unexpected turnaround.
+The team began the season 17–5 and powered their way to a 97–65 record and an NL East division title.
+The Phillies' major contributors on offense were Dykstra, Kruk, rookie Kevin Stocker, and Jim Eisenreich, all of whom hit over .300 for the season.
 Their pitching staff was led by 16-game winners Curt Schilling and Tommy Greene.
 Each member of the rotation posted at least 10 wins, while the bullpen was led by elder statesman Larry Andersen and closer Mitch "Wild Thing" Williams, who notched 43 saves and a 3.34 ERA.
+The team was nicknamed "Macho Row" for the "shaggy", "unkempt", and "dirty" look that several of the players sported.
+Their unique character endeared them to fans, and attendance reached a record high the following season.